Casamari Abbey: The Venerable Father Felix

 At this point in time, Father Felix Mary Ghebreamlak, a priest of the Ethiopian Catholic Church, was directed to Casamari, due to his desire to introduce Catholic monastic life to his country.
 The community there accepted his request to sponsor a community of the Order in Ethiopia and train the candidates for such a community.
 Ghebreamlak entered, along with 12 other Ethiopian Catholic men.

 Within a few years of his admission to the Order, Ghebreamlak was diagnosed with incurable tuberculosis.
 Allowed to profess religious vows on his deathbed, he died in 1934 and was buried at Casamari.
 The reputation he had for holiness of life drew the veneration of the Ethiopian clergy.
 The local Catholic Diocese, along with the Ethiopian Catholic Church, opened a process of investigating his life for possible canonization.
 The cause was eventually approved and accepted by the Holy See for further investigation.

 In 1957 the abbey church was designated a basilica minor by Pope Pius XII.

 Current status

 The abbey made its first overseas foundation in Ethiopia in 1940.
 There are now four monasteries of the congregation there, with some 100 native monks.
 Foundations were also made subsequently in Brazil and the United States.
 The total membership of the congregation numbers some 200 monks.
 The abbey notes that, with the exception of the three years that they were disbanded under Napoleon, there has been a continuous monastic presence there since its founding.

-Architecture

-The abbey is a fine and very well preserved example of Burgundian early-Gothic architecture (1203-1217), paralleled within Italy only by that of the Abbey of Fossanova.
-It was declared a National Monument in 1874.